 This aromatherapy for depression blend is effective because of the following qualities attributed to these oils:

 This relaxing and warming floral recipe is from Mountain Rose Herbs.
 It is especially useful during times of stress, anxiety, irritability, or depression.

 Drip all essential oils into a glass bottle, and roll between palms to mix evenly.
 Add the Jojoba oil and roll again.
 Add additional essential oils a drop at a time if you desire a stronger perfume.

-If you omit an oil from these recipes or change the ratios they will still be helpful, but will have a different aroma.
+If you omit or swap oils from these recipes or change the ratios they will still be helpful, but will have a different aroma.

 Sometimes, it can be difficult to pull yourself out of the blues.
 Depression has multiple causes, and dealing with those causes is important for healing rather than just easing symptoms.
 Using aromatherapy as part of a holistic approach to depression relief may be just what you need to find yourself smiling a little easier.